When Is the Best Time

 To the left powerful waves can crash into the pool.
 Visitors got already injured.
 Entrance and parking for free.
 In front of the pool is another small pool, almost in a shape of an eight.
 This one is sharp at low tide accessible on a calm day.

-Piscinas Calamar (Google Maps)
+3 Piscinas Calamar

 There is a hotel, restaurant, swimming pool, and this seawater pool.
 Also, this pool is safest during low tide.
 Trust me I know what I am talking about.